Grady Sutton: Career

 Sutton began his career during the silent film era and made the transition to sound films with the college themed shorts The Boy Friends.
 He moved on to countless character roles, where he frequently played dimwitted country boys.
 His best-known roles were as Frank Dowling, Katharine Hepburn's dancing partner, in Alice Adams (1935) and as a foil to W.C.
 Fields in four films, The Pharmacist (1933), Man on the Flying Trapeze (1935), You Can't Cheat an Honest Man (1939), and The Bank Dick (1940).

 Film historian William J. Mann characterizes Sutton as a typical "Hollywood Sissy"; that is, a homosexual actor who ordinarily portrayed an effeminate character for comedic effect.
-He didn't reveal he was gay until much later in his career for fear of being blackballed back in the 1930's.
+He didn't reveal he was gay until much later in his career for fear of being blackballed.

-The strength of his association with Fields was such that his performance in My Fair Lady was mentioned in its DVD audio commentary track.
-Sutton has a non-speaking role in some of the formal-dress scenes, and subtly performs some comic shtick.
-The commentator refers to him as "an old W. C. Fields actor".

 On television, Sutton appeared in an episode of The Odd Couple, as well as some commercials.
 He continued to work throughout the 1950s and 1960s, finally retiring from acting in 1979.